paper1111/plant-text-adventure/README.md

-# plant-text-adventure
+ # Plant text adventure
-A text based adventure game.
+Plant text adventure is a text based adventure game made in Java.

-Everybody can contribute!
+ ## License
+Plant text adventure is licensed under the Apache License 2.0